kselnaag/shortlink/README.md

 - check if `docker` and `docker-compose` has been installed and works
 - clone the project `git clone https://github.com/kselnaag/shortlink`
 - dive into a folder `cd shortlink`
+- build all with `./script/cicd.sh docker-build`
+- check if `kselnaag/shortlink` built correctly: `docker images`
-- run everything with `./script/cicd.sh compose-up`
+- run everything with `./script/cicd.sh compose-app` (mock DB)
+- if you want to use some DBs pick "compose-pg" or "compose-mg" or "compose-rd" or "compose-tt"
 - go to `http://localhost:8080` in your browser and try it

+All CI/CD scripts and configs in `./script/`

 ## **🦋 The beauty is like this and nothing more**